Skip to main content

 RegulatorsFCA

-Freetrade is a mobile-only commission-free UK stockbroker founded in 2016 that lets you invest in more than 6,000 stocks (US, UK, German, Finnish and Dutch), as well as ETFs, for free.
+Freetrade is a mobile-only, commission-free UK stockbroker founded in 2016 that lets you invest in more than 6,000 stocks (US, UK, German, Finnish, and Dutch), as well as ETFs, for free.

 Freetrade came to revolutionize the traditional brokerage industry.
-A lot of brokers still present high complexity over their platforms and product offer.
+A lot of brokers still present high complexity over their platforms and product offerings.
 Freetrade is on a mission to help customers achieve better long-term financial outcomes and, for that purpose, it wants to be as transparent and trustworthy as possible.
 Ultimately, their goal is to allow everyone to benefit from wealth creation.

 In the Freetrade app, you will not find CFDs and other related complex products; it does not promote day trading and has no hidden fees.
 The accounting opening process is quick and smooth.
 The mobile app is remarkably user-friendly.
 The main drawback is the limited product offering (no options, Forex, CFDs, Commodities or Cryptocurrencies).

 They operate under a freemium (free+premium) business model.
-For £9,9/month, users get extra features, such as limit orders, the ability to set stop loss, more stocks, etc. If you’re interested, you can also read our full Freetrade Review.
+For £9.90/month, users get extra features, such as limit orders, the ability to set stop loss, more stocks, etc. If you’re interested, you can also read our full Freetrade Review.

 Which platform should you choose?